sheeny72/RPiSandB/README.md

 Figure and Axes Text.

-Example output files are M6.5Quake Vanuatu Islands*.png Latest example file showing estimated earthquake magnitudes is
+Example output files are M6.5Quake Vanuatu Islands*.png Latest example file showing estimated earthquake magnitudes is M6.1Quake Timor Region*.png

 # LocalStns4.py
 This code can be run on any Raspberry Shake or Raspberry Shake and Boom on the Raspberry Shake Network.